openpifpaf/openpifpaf/README.md

 # Install

 Python 3 is required.
 Python 2 is not supported.

+**NOTE**: If you use a conda environment, be sure to be using the pip3 used by your environment (you can check it with `which pip3`).
+If it is not the case, use `pip` instead of `pip3` in the following instructions.

 Do not clone this repository
 and make sure there is no folder named `openpifpaf` in your current directory.